 Everyone expects their air conditioner to supply cool air.

 But sometimes an air conditioner doesn’t hold up its end of the bargain.
+This is what happens when you don’t properly prepare your air conditioner for summer.

 When that happens, you’re left feeling cheated, frustrated, and hot under the collar – literally.